Regular Volunteer Hours: Volunteer Skills Series

 April 24, 2025

-Why Volunteers?
+Why Use Volunteers?

-You probably know that volunteers can save organizations time and money.
-Each hour of volunteer labor is worth a dollar amount and allows paid staff to focus on other tasks.
-However, volunteers are much more than cost savings and there are many reasons why volunteers might be sought.
-Here are just a few things to consider when thinking about volunteers:
+However, volunteers are much more than cost savings – there are many reasons why volunteers might be sought out.
+Here are a few things to consider when thinking about engaging volunteers:

 Volunteers contribute to the atmosphere and experience of your nonprofit.
 As a result, volunteers represent the community formed around your organization, putting its values into practice.